 3. Verify your account

-Moreover to confirming your email address, the exchanges will also ask you to submit identification to prove your identity.
+After confirming your email address, the exchanges will also ask you to submit identification to prove your identity.
 The exchange will let you know what documents you are able to submit.

 You should make sure that the information you provide to the exchange can be cross-verified by the documents you supply.
-For example if you are submitting a document with your address, then the address should be the same on all other documents.
-Otherwise it will delay the application process.
+For example, if you are submitting a document with your address, then the address should be the same on all other documents.
+Otherwise, it will delay the application process.

 Some exchanges will prompt you to verify your account, either via email or directly on the website.
-However each exchange is different and you might need to do it manually for some.
+However, each exchange is different and you might need to do it manually for some.
 This is pretty easy to do.

 To do it manually, you will need to navigate to your profile and verify your account.
-Usually your profile has your name or profile icon at the top right.
+Usually, your profile has your name or profile icon at the top right.

 Tiered System for Verification